Cuiavian University in Włocławek – the mission beyond the horizon

 Cuiavian University in Włocławek (called CU for short) is a non-state-owned college founded in 1995 by the Włocławek Scholarly Association.

-The CU offers courses at the bachelor’s degree, master’s degree and post-graduate levels in the following faculties: Administration, Economics, Pedagogics, National Defence, Vocational safety, Construction, Logistics, Transport, Nursing and Physiotherapy.
+The CU offers courses at the bachelor’s degree, master’s degree and post-graduate levels in the following faculties: Administration, Economics, Pedagogics, National Defence, Vocational safety, Construction, Logistics, Transport, Nursing, Nutrition and Physiotherapy.
 Within each faculty course there are certain specialties.
-The College offers master’s degree courses in Pedagogics.
-The Faculty of Pedagogics obtained accreditation from the National Accrediting Commission; the Faculty of Nursing was granted a positive evaluation from the National Accreditation Committee of Medical Education.

-At the beginning of 1997 the College launched a wide range of publishing activities.
+The College started a wide range of publishing activities.
 Books edited by the CU include both books and publishing series for library use.
 Publishing series for library use published by the CU include: Scientific Diaries, Scientific Debuts and Open Lectures.
-Twice a year the College publishes „Vladislavia.
-The Term Paper”.
 So far the College has published more than 200 publications from many branches of science.

-Also, the College cooperates in fields of teaching and research with foreign schools, among others, with the Academy of Labour and Social Relations in Moscow, The University of Humanities in Smolensk, the Polish-French Community thanks to which the students have opportunities to hold practical trainings in the Polish Library in Paris, and also with 30 higher education institutions – members of the Pôle universitaire européen de Toulouse Midi-Pyrénées.
-In the academic year of 2002/2003 the College obtained the first ERASMUS CHARTER, granted by the European Commission for years 2002-2013.
-Within the frames of this programme, the CU began cooperation with many higher education institutions from abroad: University College of Boras (Sweden), University of Cantabria (Spain), Ankara University (Turkey), Turiba Business School (Latvia), Universidade dos Azores (Portugal) and the Economic State University in Sofia (Bulgaria) to name just a few.
+Also, the College cooperates in fields of teaching and research with foreign universities.
+In the academic year of 2020/2021 the College obtained the ERASMUS CHARTER, granted by the European Commission for years 2021-2027.
+Within the frames of this programme, the CU began cooperation with many higher education institutions from abroad: University College of Boras (Sweden), University of Valencia (Spain), Bozok University (Turkey), Turiba Business School (Latvia), Universty of Azores (Portugal) and the Economic State University in Sofia (Bulgaria) to name just a few.
+Active participation within ERASMUS+ is the base for academic mobility both for students and staff.
+Our staff take part in many foreign language courses abroad (in Malta and in Spain).
+We also run projects for our Open University where participants join international training sessions around Europe.

 Students of the University of Cuiavian University in Włocławek are active members of the college’s internal organizations: the Students’ Council, The College Club of the Academic Sports Association, The Polish Students’ Union, and in scientific circles available in all faculties.